xma711/notebook/cloud_computing/aws/README.md

 Follow: http://www.brianlinkletter.com/create-a-free-virtual-private-server-on-amazon-web-services/

-anyway i created an ec2 instance (a vm) using t2.micro type;
+Firstly create an ec2 instance (a vm) using t2.micro type;
-also i added a new key, which can be generated from the amazon web interface (i have to download the pem private-key file).
+Also add a new key, which can be generated from the amazon web interface (The pem private-key file has to be downloaded).
-Later i can access it using ssh -i ~/.ssh/aws-test1.pem  ubuntu@54.218.142.214
+Later it can be accessed using ssh -i ~/.ssh/aws-test1.pem  ubuntu@IP_ADDRESS
-not sure if this will incur a cost to my account since my account is not new.